Trece Martires: Topography

 The city of Trece Martires is characterised with ground elevation ranging from 30 m to nearly 400 m.
 Its ground slope ranges from 0.5 to 2%.

-The land area is fairy well dissected by creeks and streams that are deeply cut, characterized by steep and abrupt banks.
+The land area is fairly well dissected by creeks and streams that are deeply cut, characterized by steep and abrupt banks.
 These almost parallel drainage lines flow in northern direction to discharge into either Manila Bay or Laguna de Bay.

 Climate

 Trece Martires City has a tropical climate (Köppen climate classification: Aw) with two pronounced seasons: wet and dry.
 Wet season covers the period from May to December of each year; dry season covers January to April.

 Barangays

-Trece Martires City is politically subdivided into 13 barangays (six urban and seven rural).
+Trece Martires is politically subdivided into 13 barangays, as indicated in the matrix below and the image herein.
+Each barangay consists of puroks and some have sitios.

 The city was subdivided by Senator Justiniano Montano and Congressman Jose Cajulis.
 Each barangay was named after one of the Thirteen Martyrs of Cavite to commemorate their bravery and heroism.
 Below are the names of the barangays and their names before the city's Charter was passed on May 24, 1954.

+Currently, there are 6 barangays which are classified as urban.